ad-freiburg/qlever/benchmark/Usage.md

   table.setEntry(0, 0, "rowName1++");

   /*
-  Creates an enpty group.
-Doesn't measure anything, but groups and tables can be added, to better organize them.
+  Creates an empty group.
+Doesn't measure anything, but groups and tables can be added to better organize them.
   */
   auto& group = results.addGroup(identifier);
   // Normal measurement.